JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 sco("equals_alice(\"Alice\")"; post=output_block)
 ```

-With such a function, we can now filter out all the rows for which `name` equals "Alice":
+Equipped with such a function, we can use it as our function `f` to filter out all the rows for which `name` equals "Alice":

 ```jl
 s = "filter(:name => equals_alice, grades_2020())"
 sco(s; process=without_caption_label)
 ```

-Note that this doesn't only work for DataFrames, but also for vectors:
+Note that this doesn't only work for `DataFrame`s, but also for vectors:

 ```jl
 s = """filter(equals_alice, ["Alice", "Bob", "Dave"])"""
 sco(s)
 ```

-We can make it a bit less verbose by using an anonymous function:
+We can make it a bit less verbose by using an **anonymous function** (see @sec:function_anonymous):

 ```jl
 s = """filter(n -> n == "Alice", ["Alice", "Bob", "Dave"])"""